VicDCruz/associative-memory-experiments/README.md

 The experiments were run using the Anaconda 3 distribution.

 ### Data
-The CIFAR10 database of handwritten digits, available throught TensorFlow 2.3, was used for all the experiments.
+The EMNIST database of handwritten digits, available throught TensorFlow 2.3, was used for all the experiments.

 ### Use